OpenClaw Security Hardening: The Complete Checklist for Enterprise Deployments

 max_execution_time: 30s

 At beeeowl, we maintain an internal allowlist of vetted ClawHub skills.
-If a client needs a skill that isn’t on our list, we review the source code before deploying it.
-No exceptions.
-NVIDIA’s own guidance on the OpenClaw GitHub repository recommends reviewing skills before installation — we’ve just formalized that into a repeatable process.
+If a client needs a skill that isn’t on our list, we run the full review before deploying it — no exceptions, no exceptions requested by clients ever granted.
+The review adds roughly 2 to 4 hours per new skill, which is a meaningful cost but still dramatically lower than the cost of a compromised agent.
+NVIDIA’s own guidance on the OpenClaw GitHub repository recommends reviewing skills before installation; we’ve just formalized that recommendation into a repeatable process with a documented checklist.
+For the full story on what can go wrong, see our walkthrough of malicious ClawHub skills and how to vet agent runs and our audit guide for avoiding malicious code.

 How Do You Configure Audit Logging That Satisfies Compliance Requirements?